 The course will be centered in the town of Ubud in south central Bali.
 Ubud is the cultural heart of the island, removed from the crowded tourism zone around Denpasar.
 The last two nights will be spent in Amed, a beach resort on Bali’s remote and tranquil east coast.

 The schedule will include a three-day break that will allow for optional travel to explore other parts of Indonesia or South East Asia.
 During this period, there will be an optional one-night excursion to Central Java and the world-famous Buddhist monument of Borobudur.
 See below for further information.

 Please consider joining us in Bali!
 Meanwhile, by way of preview, here's a short video (5 min.) featuring photos of Bali and the 2013 USD Bali program taken by Drs.
 Nelson and Harnish.

 Java is the big island immediately to the west of Bali.
 Part of Indonesia, it is renown as a historical and cultural center.
 Most famous in this region is Borobudur, the largest Buddhist monument in the world and among most amazing sacred sites anywhere.
 In addition to being Indonesia's number one single tourist attraction, this unique, ninth-century temple-pyramid is a designated UNESCO World Heritage Site.
-Definitely a place for your "bucket list."
-Dr. Nelson will be leading this three-day tour, which will include visits to other temples and cultural sites in the region.
+Definitely a place for your "bucket list," Borobudur and the nearby city of Yogyakarta placed 20th in the New York Times "52 Places to Go in 2014"* list.
+Dr. Nelson will be leading this two-day tour, which will include visits to other temples and cultural sites in the region.
 Cost TBA, but it will be reasonable.
 See the short video (5 min.) below, containing photos from Dr. Nelson's past trips to Java and Borobudur, for a preview.